 Brain damage can occur as a result of the fluid buildup.
-This can lead to impaired developmental, physical, and intellectual functions.
+This can lead to developmental, physical, and intellectual impairments.
 It requires treatment to prevent serious complications.

 Hydrocephalus mainly occurs in children and adults over 60, but younger adults can get it too.
-The National Institute of Neurological Disorders and Stroke estimates that the condition occurs in roughly one in every 500 children (NINDS).
+The National Institute of Neurological Disorders and Stroke (NINDS) estimates that 1 to 2 of every 1,000 babies are born with hydrocephalus.

 Cerebrospinal fluid (CSF) flows through your brain and spinal cord in normal conditions.
-Under certain abnormal conditions, the amount of CSF in your brain increases.
+Under certain conditions, the amount of CSF in your brain increases.
 The amount of CSF can increase when:

-- a blockage that prevents CSF from flowing normally
+- a blockage develops that prevents CSF from flowing normally

-- decrease in the ability of blood vessels to absorb it
+- there is a decrease in the ability of blood vessels to absorb it

 - your brain produces an excess amount of it

-When you have too much of this fluid, it puts your brain under too much pressure.
-Your brain tissue can be damaged as your brain swells within your skull.
+Too much of this fluid puts your brain under too much pressure.
+This pressure can cause brain swelling, which can damage your brain tissue.

 In some cases, hydrocephalus starts before a baby is born.
 This can result from: